 Mature Red Blood Cells live about 4 months.

-Reticulocyte Count (Blood Test) measures the number of new Red Blood Cells in your body, compared to the amount of “mature” Red Blood Cells, as a percentage.
+Reticulocyte Count (Blood Test) measures the number of “new” Red Blood Cells in your body, compared to the amount of “mature” Red Blood Cells, as a percentage.
 Also known as Reticulocyte Index or Retic Count.

 Hemolytic Anemia typically has an above normal Retic Rate.

-Some Anemic conditions are transient in nature.
+Some Anemic conditions are transient in nature due to passing viruses.
 But they can also be chronic.

-If Retic is completely shut down.
+If CAD and Retic is suddenly completely shut down (Sudden crash in HGB).
 There are several suspects that may need to be eliminated as a possibility.
 Then treated if identified and treatable.

 Parvo B19 Virus